d9pouces/Moneta/doc/source/index.rst

 Moneta
 ======

-Moneta is a web application emulating different kinds of package repositories.
+Moneta is a web application emulating different kinds of self repositories.
 The goal is not to replace official mirrors like packages.debian.org or mirror.centos.org, but to have a single location for all your Python/Java/Debian/RedHat private packages.